 You could find a current account that suits you in less than 10 minutes with our online comparison tables and see how different accounts measure up at a glance.

-Under the banks’ switching guarantee, your new bank account could be up and running within seven days.
+Under the banks’ switching guarantee, your new bank account could be up and running within seven working days.
 That means all your direct debits and other payments automatically transferred across when you are changing bank accounts.

 Read on for our easy step-by-step guide and see how to switch bank accounts.